Posts Tagged ‘Documentary Production’

 What if there is no way to block the light from the window?
 Is a better environment available like a conference room?
 One alternative is to consider how to shoot the interview using available light.
 Can we use the light coming from the window as a key light?
 For example it might be possible to shoot the interview from an angle or from the side of the desk where you use the light coming from the window as the key and then use a reflector to bounce light in from the other side.
 Your subject is facing the camera and both are parallel to the window.
 Remember to white balance for daylight.

-Whenever possible think about lighting a subject with a key, fill and backlight whether it is available light, lighting instruments, reflectors or a combination of sources.
+Whenever possible think about lighting a subject with a key, fill and back-light whether it is available light, lighting instruments, reflectors or a combination of light sources.
 A key to fill ratio of between 2 to 1 and 4 to 1 is ideal for most video interviews and other documentary situations.
-When appropriate subjective lighting may be used to obtain a certain look or feel for an interview, however, most of the time, in documentary situations, we’re looking to capture the flavor of the environment; therefore we try to reinforce the existing lighting so that we can get a decent exposure without adding our own interpretation.
+Appropriate subjective lighting may be used to get a certain look or feel for an interview, however, most of the time, in documentary situations, we’re looking to capture the flavor of the environment; we try to reinforce the existing lighting so that we can get a decent exposure without adding our own interpretation.

 Example of an interior interview may be seen in the preview of The Baldwin Park Story.
 In this situation we had a number of options including an office, conference room or meeting room area.
-We chose a neutral background that we could light to provide some minimal contrast with a lighting ratio of approximately 2.5 to 1.
+We chose a neutral background that we could light to give some minimal contrast with a lighting ratio of about 2.5 to 1.

 Interviews and Shooting in Baldwin Park